mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ```

 Here we define and return the FSM's transition function inside the `createTransition` function.
-Can you see the FSM we defined above in this function?

 Finally update the dummy `output` function to: